the-eco-foundation/eco-routes/README.md

 ## Components

 Within the following sections, the terms 'source chain' and 'destination chain' will be relative to any given intent.
-Each supported chain will have its own `IntentSource`, `Inbox` and `Prover`.
+Each supported chain will have its own `IntentSource`, `Inbox`, and `Prover`s.

 ### Intent Creation / Settlement